Denise Richards Reveals Reason She Told Her Daughters About Her ‘Playboy’ Spread

 Real Housewives of Beverly Hills star Denise Richards revealed she has had open and honest conversations with her daughters, Sam, 15, Lola Rose, 14, and Eloise Joni, 8, about her public past, reported People.

 The reality star was a guest on the most recent episode of Dean McDermott’s podcast, Daddy Issues, co-hosted by Nicky Paris and Adam Hunter.
-During the podcast, Denise discussed her 2004 nude photo shoot for Playboy.
-The mother of three posed just months after giving birth to Sam.
+During the podcast, Denise discussed her 2004 nude photoshoot for Playboy.
+The mother-of-three posed for the magazine just months after giving birth to Sam.

 “I’m honest with them,” explained the 48-year-old.
 “They heard that I was in Playboy.
 I didn’t even think that they would know what that is… [but] now kids can go on the internet and see all kinds of things.
 So [I have] to explain that kind of stuff… but they don’t google [me].”